List of British submissions for the Academy Award for Best International Feature Film: Submissions

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.

-A vast majority of the submitted films were made by directors from or based in Wales, and were partially or completely filmed in the Welsh language.
+Many of the submitted films were made by directors from or based in Wales, and were partially or completely filmed in the Welsh language.

 Other films have been in languages spoken in the UK's ethnic minority communities.
 As yet, there have been no submissions in Scots, Angloromani, Cornish or Scottish Gaelic, and one film (Branwen) that was partially in Irish.
 The 2007 film Seachd: The Inaccessible Pinnacle (Scottish Gaelic) was promoted by campaigners but was not submitted to the Academy.

 In 2002, BAFTA originally selected the Hindi language The Warrior as its Oscar submission but the film was controversially disqualified by AMPAS because the film did not take place in, nor was it filmed in a language indigenous to, the United Kingdom.
 The rule was changed in 2005, and the first film to benefit was a Hindi-language film from Canada.

 In 2007, BAFTA invited British filmmakers to submit films for consideration to represent the UK in the category.
 Two films responded to the call: Calon Gaeth, in Welsh and Seachd: The Inaccessible Pinnacle, one of the first films made in Scots Gaelic.
 For unknown reasons, BAFTA declined to submit either film.
 The ensuing controversy led to widespread coverage in the international press and producer Christopher Young resigning his membership of BAFTA.
 The matter was also raised in the Scottish Parliament and BAFTA was asked to reconsider its decision, to no avail.

 Below is a list of the films that have been submitted by the United Kingdom for review by the Academy for the award by year and the respective Academy Awards ceremony.